Australians overstating assets and income on mortgage applications

 The infographic above shows the different areas of applicant misrepresentations among mortgage broker loans and bank loans.

 Are you buying a home or investment property, or refinancing your existing loan?
-Compare brokers and banks using our free home loan finder service and check out our ultimate Australian home buying guide.
+Compare brokers and banks using our free home loan comparison service and check out our ultimate Australian home buying guide.